 It’s OK to Shoot at Night

-No matter how boring your subject seems to be, just shoot it!
+No matter how boring your subject may seem, just shoot it!
 Keep a close watch for the little things that most people take for granted.
 Things to Look For…

 - Shoot Through Stuff: Glass, Plastic, Windows, Prisms…

 Don’t be afraid to alter images in post-processing for artistic effect.
-Try combining two images into one – composite.
+Try combining two images into one (a composite).